What is the Rule of 72?

 Step 6: n = .693 / r

 Step 7: n = 69.3 / r (Turning r into an integer rather than a decimal)

 Notice that after deriving the formula, we end up with 69.3, not 72.
 Although 69.3 is more accurate, it is not easily divisible.
 Therefore, the Rule of 72 is used for the sake of simplicity.
 The number 72 also provides more factors (2, 3, 4, 6, 12, 24…).

 Rules of 72, 69.3, and 69

 Rules of 69.3 and of 69 are also methods of estimating an investment’s doubling time.
 The rule of 69.3 is considered more accurate than the Rule of 72, but can be much more troublesome to calculate.
 Therefore, investors typically prefer to use a rule of 69 or 72 rather than the rule of 69.3.

 Comparing the doubling time for rules of 69, 69.3, and 72 to actual years:

 As you can see from the table above, the rule of 69.3 yields more accurate results at lower interest rates.
 However, as the interest rate increases, the rule of 69.3 loses some of its predictive accuracy.

 The Rule of 72 is a simple, helpful tool that investors can use to estimate how long a specific compound interest investment will take to double their money.

-Thank you for reading CFI’s explanation of the Rule of 72.
-Our mission is to help you advance your career.
-Below are additional free resources from CFI, the global provider of the Financial Modeling & Valuation Analyst (FMVA) certification program:
+Thank you for reading CFI’s guide on the Rule of 72.
+Below are additional free resources from CFI: